 Rose Quartz is a semi-precious stone that is revered for promoting love and harmony.
 Onofre has used it in cabochon form.
 The pretty soft pink hue is showcased within a border of delicate silver petals and granulated detailing for a very romantic effect.

 Jade is a semi-precious stone revered for promoting harmony between mind, body, and spirit.
 Each pendant will be unique because jade varies in hue and inclusions.
 You can truly say you have a one-of-a-kind necklace.

 leather works of art

-The story of the Sakura handbag begins with designer Irina Titarenko's custom artwork.
-"I have painted it in the soft pinks of the delicate cherry blossom clusters," she explains.
+The story of the Sakura handbag begins with custom designer artwork.
 Brighton has developed an innovative process for transferring the original artwork of its designers onto leather.
-"It’s been exciting to see the color pop through this digital process on the special printable Verona leathers.
-Every detail comes to life."
+Every detail comest to life through this digital process.

 It takes 12 hours to make the Sakura medium satchel—3 hours and 45 minutes for the flowers and 8 hours for the hand lacing, hand beading, and edge-dye application on white buffalo leather.